 Conclusion

-While the iPad 10th generation does not come equipped with Face ID, it offers a robust and user-friendly security solution through its Touch ID functionality integrated into the top button.
-This feature, combined with strong passcodes, software updates, and mindful usage habits, ensures your device and personal information remain secure.
+While the iPad 10th generation does not come equipped with Face ID, it offers a reliable and user-friendly security solution through its Touch ID functionality integrated into the top button.
+That said, this feature, combined with strong passcodes, software updates, and mindful usage habits, ensures your device and personal information remain secure.
 By understanding the security features available and implementing best practices, you can confidently enjoy the versatility and convenience of your iPad 10th generation.